 The only thing you won’t see here is my face …I was at the tail of a wicked winter cold so I spared you the red nose.
 Anyway, watch the video and it’ll clear this bias-tape-mitered-corner-thing right up.

-Supplies for how to sew double fold bias tape with mitered corners:
+Supplies for how to sew double fold bias tape with mitered corners (with links and images from affiliates):

 - Double fold bias tape